 AMERIPEN - the American Institute for Packaging and the Environment - appreciates the opportunity to submit comments on S.1464.
 AMERIPEN is writing to express continued opposition and the need to start from a true good-faith negotiation to establish an extended producer responsibility (EPR) program for packaging in New York.
 S.1464, does not create a workable EPR framework to improve recycling and packaging sustainability in New York.
 AMERIPEN supports EPR when it is structured in a balanced and equitable way, and we believe there needs to be a genuine opportunity for all stakeholders to work together to find a feasible and workable EPR approach for the State.
-In fact, we recently supported the compromise EPR bill that became law in Minnesota, last year and similar laws that have just been signed in Maryland and Washington State in the past 10-days.
+In fact, we recently supported the compromise EPR bill that became law in Minnesota, last year.